Cuber01/GreenFrog/Readme.md

 # GreenFrog

-GreenFrog is a tool used to generate a simplified version of [Frogatto](https://github.com/frogatto/frogatto) progression with the first appearence of each enemy marked.
+GreenFrog is a tool used to generate a simplified version of [Frogatto](https://github.com/frogatto/frogatto) progression with the first appearence of every enemy marked.

 ## Dependencies: